 - A. The department of nursing follows all transfer/previous preparations policies found in the Northwestern College catalog. - B. The department of nursing may accept nursing credits earned at another accredited college or university.
 Transfer credits are recorded with no grade or honor points assigned.
-Courses not considered for transfer credit are those in which the grade was an incomplete, a withdrawal, less than a C, or the course was taken as audit. - C. The department of nursing will accept transfer credit from a CCNE or NLNAC accredited program based upon evaluation and approval by the nursing faculty. - D. The department of nursing will accept a statistics course for the required MAT208, provided it covers the same breadth and depth of content.
+Courses not considered for transfer credit are those in which the grade was an incomplete, a withdrawal, less than a C, or the course was taken as audit. - C. The department of nursing will accept transfer credit from a CCNE or NLNAC accredited program based upon evaluation and approval by the nursing faculty. - D. The department of nursing will accept college level non-nursing courses, provided they cover the same breadth and depth of content.